Springfield catalogs some of its history

 Springfield, which markets itself as a place worth visiting because of its history, has never quite figured out what that means.
 “Its history” usually means Lincoln, of course, but the misunderstandings are more fundamental.
 Official Springfield persists in its view that history is something that happened in its period buildings, when it is closer to the mark to say that a city's history is its buildings.

 This piece excoriates the Springfield Historic Sites Commission for botching its new historic sites register.
-Like the parent who sneers at a third-grader's papier mache volcano because it looks like Grandma's mashed potatoes, I expected too much.
+Like the parent who sneers at a third-grader's papier mache volcano because it looks like Grandma's mashed potatoes, I expected too much of the commission.
 But that doesn't change the fact that this list looked like Grandma's mashed potatoes.

 Once in a while one encounters a work so flawed, so clearly at odds with its purpose, so unrelievedly and absolutely a waste of time that one’s irritation gives way, first to bafflement and then to a grudging admiration that the unaided human hand could come so close to perfection.
 It happened to me once when gazing at the statue of Everett Dirksen on the Statehouse grounds.
 It happened again while I read about Reagan’s economic plan.
 And it happened a third time when the Springfield Historical Sites Commission (SHSC) released its initial recommendations for the new Springfield Historic Sites Registry.